 - Palette Swap: Of Oro.

 - Taking You with Me: Intends to do this to the Lycian army once he finds out he's been ditched.

 - Villainous Breakdown:“Die!
 All of you!
 Everything shall be destroyed!”

 King Zephiel of Bern (Zefhyr)

 - Authority Equals Asskicking: He knocks out Cecilia, the Mage-General of Etruria, in one shot.

-- Cain and Abel: With Guinevere.
+- Cain and Abel: With Guinivere.
 Really sad, considering that as kids they were so close.

 - Childhood Brain Damage: Inferred, and Played for Drama.
-The poison he was tricked into taking as a young man is repeatedly stated to have been the catalyst that left him not quite the same, and a number of similar poisons in the modern world can and do result in personality-warping brain damage, including paranoia, increased aggression, and decreased impulse control.
+The poison he was tricked into taking as a young man is repeatedly stated to have been the catalyst that left him not quite the same, and a number of similar poisons in the real world (such as mercury) can and do result in personality-warping brain damage, including paranoia, increased aggression, and decreased impulse control.

 - Faking the Dead: His retainer Murdock arranged one of Desmond's assassination attempts to look successful and put the still-living Zephiel in a coffin.